ashley-julius/printf/README.md

 This project is full of fun.
-Creating your own customized functions from scrath
+Creating your own customized functions from scratch